sim590/dpaste/README.md

 ## How to build

 Assuming you have the installed the project dependencies prior to this, you can either use CMake or GNU Autotools to build.
+A `c++17` compliant compiler is required to compile the program.

 ### Using GNU Autotools